gimoonnam/gimoonnam.github.io/_posts/ImageProcessing/2020-07-03-3A-initiation.md

 ---
-title: "3A Algorithms in Digital Smartphones"
+title: "3A Algorithms in Digital Cameras"
 date: 2020-7-3 23:34:28 -0400
 categories: ImageProcessing
 tags: